djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">October 2024</span>\. **Distinguished Reviewer Award** at SETTA 2024.

 * <span style="color:grey">September 2024</span>\.
 [Sound and Complete Witnesses for Template-based Verification of LTL Properties on Polynomial Programs](https://arxiv.org/abs/2403.05386) is awarded a **Distinguished Paper Award** at FM 2024.

-* <span style="color:grey">August 2024</span>\.
-I will attend [IJCAI 2024](https://ijcai24.org/) in Jeju, South Korea, [FM 2024](https://www.fm24.polimi.it/) in Milan, Italy, and [OOPSLA 2024](https://2024.splashcon.org/) in Pasadena, CA, US.
-If you will be at either of these events and would like to connect, please reach out.

 * <span style="color:grey">July 2024</span>\.
 Had a wonderful time attending and meeting students at the [20th International Summer School on Trustworthy Software](https://seisummerschool.github.io/2024/index.html#home), at ECNU in Shanghai, China.
 At the summer school, together with [Tom Henzinger](https://pub.ista.ac.at/~tah/), we gave a lecture on *Trustworthy AI through Neural Certificates, Runtime Monitoring, and Multi-Agent Reasoning*.

-* <span style="color:grey">April 2024</span>\.
-[Fully Automated Selfish Mining Analysis in Efficient Proof Systems Blockchains](https://arxiv.org/abs/2405.04420) accepted at [PODC 2024](https://www.podc.org/podc2024/).
-Result of an exciting collaboration with cryptography researchers, in which we used probabilistic model checking to analyze and develop novel selfish mining attacks on efficient proof system blockchains.